DenHvideDvaerg/sudoku-mip-solver/README.md

 - Generate random Sudoku puzzles with varying difficulty levels
 - Find all possible solutions for a given puzzle
 - Support non-standard Sudoku grid dimensions (e.g., 12x12 with 4x3 sub-grids)

-## Try It Online

-🚀 **[Interactive Sudoku Dashboard](https://sudoku-dashboard.streamlit.app/)** - Try the solver in your browser with a user-friendly interface built with Streamlit!

 ## Installation